Andrei3101/CSVparser/README.md

     results of the execution.
 A new SQLite database is generated with the default name of  "myDB.sqlite".

 <h3>Future releases</h3>
-    In future releases, the main objective will be to increase performance.
+    In future releases, the main objective will be to increase performance and insert additional functionalities.
     Open source libraries like Apache CSV or OpenCSV might also be used.

 Thank you for support.